sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Vigenère Cipher ==

 A Vigenère cipher is an example of a polyalphabetic cipher.
 Using a secret codeword as the key, the Vigenère encrypts each letter of a message by shifting it according to the corresponding letter in the key.
 For example, we will use the key "CAT" to encrypt our default text "secrets hi".
-To do this the message is first broken up into three-letter chunks, because the key is three letters long, and each letter of the chunk is shifted by the value of the corresponding letter in the key.
+To do this the message is first broken up into three-letter chunks, because the key is three letters long, to be "SEC RET SHI".
+Next each letter of the chunk is shifted by the value of the corresponding letter in the key.
 The standard shifts are A=0, B=1, C=2, etc. So in our example, S shifts by C=2 letters to U, E shifts by A=0 letters and remains at E, and C shifts by T=19 letters to V. Thus "SECRETSHI" becomes UEVTEMUHB when encrypted.
 To decrypt the message, simply use the keyword to undo the encryption process.
 Cryptography by Simon Rubinstein-Salzedo was used as reference for this interact.

 === Vigenère Cipher Encryption ===
 by Holly Paige Chaos, Rebecca Lauren Miller, Katherine Stange